travis-ci/docs-travis-ci-com/user/running-build-in-debug-mode.md

 ctrl-b c
 ```

-The first window is indexed 0, so this will give you windows 1, 2, and so on.
+The first window is indexed 0.
+So repeating command will give you windows
+1, 2, and so on.

 ### Switching to a different window